 This platform is mostly targeted at web developers, marketers, and designers.

-These are the top five sites among a massive list of remote job searching platforms.
-You can check out more remote job boards on here.
+These are the few sites among a massive list of remote job searching platforms.
+You can check out more remote job boards on our article best freelance websites.

 Build your network around your passion field, and tap into that network to find open positions, and it’s the most effective way to land your dream remote jobs.
 Networking may take some time, but it will help you more than you can ever imagine.
 Everyone says to build your network, but no one tells you how to make it, here we will help you build your network.